tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ~~~~~~~

-By annotating the test with `@RunWith(ConcordionRunner.class)`, the class can be run like a regular JUnit test.
-It will use [Concordion](http://www.concordion.org) runner to find and parse the HTML specification calling into the fixture as appropriate.
-For example, our specification looks like the following.
+By annotating the fixture with `@RunWith(ConcordionRunner.class)`, the class can be run like a regular JUnit test.
+It will use the [Concordion](http://www.concordion.org) runner to find and parse the HTML specification calling into the fixture as appropriate.
+Notice that there is not `@Test` methods, the fixture is run using the JUnit framework but it's the HTML specification that acts as the test.

-The HTML sets up the fake server to respond with `10500.988` by setting a "variable" on line 15 which is passed into the `requestPortfolioValue()` method of the fixture.
+The HTML sets up the fake server to respond with `10500.988` by setting a "variable" on line 15 (Listing 1.1) which is passed into the `requestPortfolioValue()` method of the fixture.
 As the HTML is interpreted, when it reaches line 20, it'll actually call the method on the fixture.
-At this point, the fixture will control an instance of the browser to click on a refresh button triggering a `GET` request using JQuery.
+At this point, the fixture will control an instance of the browser to refresh, triggering a `GET` request using JQuery.

 The `GET` request will trigger the canned response to be returned ready for display.
 It's JavaScript in the UI that receives this response and introduces the commas.
-It's this that we're really trying to test so we make an assertion in Concordion parlance at line 27.
+It's this that we're really trying to test so we add an assertion in the Concordion markup at line 27 (Listing 1.1).
 This line will get the actual value from the UI using the fixture's method and compare it with the HTML element.
-After running, it'd look like the the following with a positive assertion shown in green.
+After running, Concordion updates the specification with a successful result shown in green.

 ![](images/part2/design.md/test-ui-only-specification-result.png)